-Zinc salts, an ingredient in certain mouthwashes and chewing gum, can counteract bad breath.
+Zinc salts, an ingredient in certain and , can counteract bad breath.
 Zinc works to decrease the number of sulfurous compounds in your breath.
 Research has shown that regular rinsing with a solution containing zinc can be effective in reducing bad breath for at least 6 months.

 Try a zinc chewing gum designed for people with dry mouth.
 You can also find zinc dietary supplements at your local drug store or purchase them online here.

 Green tea is an effective home remedy for bad breath. shows that green tea has disinfectant and deodorizing properties that can temporarily freshen the breath.
 Mint has similar effects, so a cup of green mint tea may be an ideal breath freshener.

 Brew two cups of tea before going to bed and refrigerate it overnight.
 Pour your cool tea into a water bottle and bring it to work.
 Slowly sip on it throughout the day.
 Purchase green mint tea here.

 One found that raw apples have a powerful effect against garlic breath.
 Certain natural compounds in apples neutralize the foul-smelling compounds in garlic.
 This is particularly useful for people whose garlic breath lingers, because it neutralizes the compounds in the bloodstream, rather than just deodorizing the mouth.

 have shown that baking soda, also known as sodium bicarbonate, can effectively kill bacteria in the mouth. indicates that toothpastes containing high concentrations of baking soda effectively reduce bad breath.